adityaraju926/project1-intelligent-agents/README.md

 ## Evaluation

-Evaluation is run across all models — the base LLaMA-2 7B and each fine-tuned variant (trained on 5K, 10K, 20K samples) — using a held-out test set of 500 candidates sampled from `data/test.csv`.
+Evaluation is run on the base model and the fine tuned models (5K, 10K, 20K samples) using a test set of 500 candidates sampled from `data/test.csv`.
 Models are loaded one at a time to manage memory.

 Each candidate is formatted into the same instruction prompt used during fine-tuning and passed through the model.
 The generated response is parsed into a binary hire/no-hire decision using keyword matching.